Keimeno/segno/README.md

 ## Documentation

 A detailed documentation will follow.
+For now please visit the [validator.js docs](https://github.com/validatorjs/validator.js#validators).
+However, keep in mind that EVERYTHING was converted to camelCase.
+Meaning all options must be written in camelCase.
+Also; not all functions may be exactly implemented as described there.